shibina3/Editor-with-JSON-input-and-output/README.md

 ## Overview

-A simple editor part built with [Javascript](https://www.javascript.com/).
+A simple html editor built with [Javascript](https://www.javascript.com/).

 ## Functionalities

-- Taking JSON as input, the content are displayed in the editor
+- A simple HTML editor that renders content using JSON.
-- When changes are made, the output which is in JSON will also be updated.
+- When changes are made, the file will be saved as JSON.

 ## Built With

 - Javascript